8 Foods High in Iodine

 However, menopause can make thyroid-related symptoms – like fatigue, weight changes, and hair thinning – more noticeable, which sometimes leads women to wonder if they need more iodine.

-Join the waitlist to learn more
+Make an appointment to learn more

 Striking the right balance is important.
 Too little iodine can lead to deficiency, increasing the risk of hypothyroidism and goiter.
 On the other hand, getting too much can also disrupt thyroid function and, in some cases, make existing thyroid conditions worse.